Mesh vs Cardano SDK Alternatives

 - Aiken Integration Guide - Work with smart contracts

-The Mesh approach balances developer productivity with capability.
+The Mesh SDK balances developer productivity with capability.
 Most Cardano dApps can be built entirely with Mesh, reserving lower-level tools for specific optimization needs.